-We measure our overall financial performance based on a number of financial metrics, of which the most important are (1) earnings before interest, taxes, depreciation and amortization ("EBITDA") and (2) Adjusted EBITDA, which is comprised of EBITDA, as adjusted for asset impairment expense, a non-cash charge similar in certain respects to depreciation, and certain other unusual or one-time items, such as our proxy contest expenses in 2017.
-The Company's performance in these areas allows us to evaluate the Company's success and operational performance in any given year.
+We measure our overall financial performance based on a number of financial metrics, of which the most important are (1) earnings before interest, taxes, depreciation and amortization ("EBITDA") and (2) Adjusted EBITDA, which is comprised of EBITDA, as adjusted for asset impairment expense, a non-cash charge similar in certain respects to depreciation, and other unusual or non-recurring items, such as costs related to litigation, claim judgments or settlements and proxy contest expenses.
+We believe the Company's performance in these areas allows us to effectively evaluate the Company's success and operational performance in any given year.
 The Company's success and performance impacts our compensation decisions with respect to our executive officers.
-We believe that linking our annual cash incentives to these financial metrics, while providing long-term equity incentives that are earned based on stock price appreciation (as described below), provide an effective and balanced approach to executive compensation that is aligned with the interests of our stockholders.
+We believe that linking our annual cash incentives to these financial metrics, while providing long-term equity incentives that are earned based on stock price appreciation and financial metrics (as described below), provide an effective and balanced approach to executive compensation that is aligned with the interests of our stockholders.

 Our annual cash incentive program provides our executive officers with an opportunity to earn cash awards based on the achievement of our budgeted goal for Adjusted EBITDA.
 Due to the importance of this financial metric to the annual and long-term success of the Company, we strive to make the achievement of this goal each year to be a meaningful challenge to our executive officers.
-The budgeted Adjusted EBITDA that represents our goal considers many key operating and financial factors, including the following:
+The budgeted Adjusted EBITDA that represents our goal takes into account many key operating and financial factors, including the following:

 - Store selling square footage;

 - Comparable store sales;

 - Average sales per store;

 - Gross margin;

-- · Store and distribution operating expenses as a percentage of sales; and
+- Store and distribution operating expenses as a percentage of sales; and

 - Corporate expenses.

-Our CEO recommends a target award (as a percentage of base salary) for each executive officer (other than himself) based on the executive's position within the Company and consideration of data provided by the Compensation Consultant and, together with the Compensation Committee, determines the appropriate target award for each executive.
-For fiscal 2017, each executive officer's target award (as a percentage of base salary) was as follows:
+Our CEO recommends a target award (as a percentage of base salary) for each executive officer (other than himself) based on the executive's position within the Company and consideration of data provided by the Compensation Consultant, and the Compensation Committee determines the appropriate target award for each executive.
+For fiscal 2018, each executive officer's target award (as a percentage of base salary) was as follows:

 Name Target Award

-Mr. Anderson 100%

-Mr. Smith 100%
+Name Mr. Smith 100%

 Ms. Council 65%

-Mr. Dunn 50%
+Mr. Clifford 50%

-Mr. Crowell 50%
+Mr. Lattman 50%

+Ms. Short 50%

-The annual cash incentive program is directly linked to our budgeted goals.
+The annual cash incentive program is directly linked to achievement of our budgeted Adjusted EBITDA goals.
 Items such as unplanned and significant costs related to litigation, claim judgments or settlements and proxy contests are excluded from both the budgeted and actual amounts used in the calculation of Adjusted EBITDA.
 Since the calculation of cash incentives is based on performance versus budget, the exclusion of items such as these ensures that the inability to accurately budget such items does not positively or negatively influence cash incentives.

-There is a scale in place that dictates payment of annual cash incentives in the event that actual Adjusted EBITDA as a percentage of Target Adjusted EBITDA is between the threshold and maximum levels of the scale.
-For 2017, if actual EBITDA was equal to 94% of Target (threshold), then 50% of the Target award was to be paid, while if it was equal to or greater than 117% of Target (maximum), then 200% of the Target award was to be paid.
+Named executive officers can earn between 0% to 200% of their target annual cash incentive based on the actual achievement of Adjusted EBITDA as a percentage of Target Adjusted EBITDA.
+For 2018, if actual Adjusted EBITDA was equal to 95% of target (threshold performance), then 50% of the target award would be earned, if actual Adjusted EBITDA was equal to 100% of target, then 100% of the target award would be earned, and if actual Adjusted EBITDA was equal to or greater than 120% of target (maximum performance), then 200% of the target award would be earned.